-Special Considerations for Flying With Large Dogs
+Special Considerations for Transporting Large Dogs

 Large dogs tend to drink more water, so consider attaching an extra water dish to the inside door of your pet’s travel crate and offer plenty of water before and after the flight.

-Because of the custom or extra large crate, manifest cargo fee (which is based on weight and size), possible ground transportation additions and more, prepare for the fact that moving a large dog will probably be significantly more expensive than moving a small dog or a cat.
+Because of the custom or extra large crate, manifest cargo fee (which is based on weight and size), possible ground transportation additions, and more, prepare for the fact that moving a large dog will probably be significantly more expensive than moving a small dog or a cat.